-1. CNC Drilling Machine At present, the technology of CNC drilling machine has made new breakthroughs and progress.
-And formed a new generation of CNC drilling machine featuring drilling micro holes.
+At present, the technology of CNC drilling machines have made new breakthroughs and progress.
+And formed a new generation of CNC drilling machines featuring drilling micro holes.
 Micro-hole drilling machine drilling hole (less than 0.50mm) is 1 times more efficient than conventional CNC drilling machine, less failure, speed is 11-15r/min; can drill O.1-0.2mm micro-hole, with high cobalt content The high-quality small drill can be drilled by stacking three plates (1.6mm/block).
 When the drill bit is broken, it can automatically stop and report the position, automatically change the drill bit and check the diameter (the tool magazine can accommodate hundreds of pieces), can automatically control the constant distance between the drill tip and the cover plate and the drilling depth, so the blind hole can be drilled.
 It will not break the countertop.
-The numerical control drilling machine table adopts air cushion and magnetic floating type, which is faster, lighter and more precise, and will not scratch the table.
+The numerical control drilling machine table adopts air cushion and magnetic-floating type, which is faster, lighter, and more precise, and will not scratch the table.
 Such drilling machines are currently very tight, such as the Italian Pyruette Mega 4600, the American ExcelIon 2000 series, and a new generation of products such as Switzerland and Germany.

 There are many problems with drill bits to drill tiny holes.
-It has hindered the progress of micro-hole technology, so laser etch holes have been valued, researched and applied.
+It has hindered the progress of micro-hole technology, so laser etches holes have been valued, researched, and applied.
 However, there is a fatal disadvantage in that the horn holes are formed and become severe as the thickness of the plate increases.
-In addition to the high-temperature ablation pollution (especially multi-layer board), the life and maintenance of the light source, the repeatability of the hole and the cost, the promotion and application of the production of micro-holes in printed boards is limited.
-However, laser etch holes are still used in thin high-density microplates, especially in MCM-L high-density interconnect (HDI) technology, such as polyester film etch holes and metal deposition (sputtering) in MCMs.
+In addition to the high-temperature ablation pollution (especially multi-layer board), the life and maintenance of the light source, the repeatability of the hole and the cost, the promotion and application of the production of micro-holes in printed boards are limited.
+However, laser etches holes are still used in thin high-density microplates, especially in MCM-L high-density interconnect (HDI) technology, such as polyester film etch holes and metal deposition (sputtering) in MCMs.
 Technology) is used in a combination of high-density interconnects.
 Buried hole formation in high-density interconnected multilayer boards with buried, blind via structures can also be applied.
-However, due to the development and technical breakthrough of CNC drilling machines and micro drill bits, it has been rapidly promoted and applied.
-Therefore, the application of laser drilling in surface mounted printed boards cannot be dominant.
+However, due to the development and technological breakthrough of CNC drilling machines and micro drill bits, it has been rapidly promoted and applied.
+Therefore, the application of laser drilling in surface-mounted printed boards cannot be dominant.
 But still have a place in a certain field.

-3. Buried, blind, through-hole technology buried, blind, through-hole bonding technology is also an important way to improve the high density of printed circuits.
+buried, blind, through-hole bonding technology is also an important way to improve the high density of printed circuits.
 Generally, buried and blind holes are micro holes.
-In addition to increasing the number of wires on the board surface, the buried and blind holes are interconnected by "nearest" inner layers, which greatly reduces the number of through holes formed.
-The reduction increases the number of effective wiring and interlayer interconnections in the board, and increases the density of the interconnection.
+In addition to increasing the number of wires on the board surface, the buried and blind holes are interconnected by "nearest" inner layers, which greatly reduces the number of through-holes formed.
+The reduction increases the number of effective wiring and interlayer interconnections in the board and increases the density of the interconnection.
 Therefore, the buried, blind, and through-hole combined multi-layer board has a higher interconnect density of at least 3 times in the same size and number of layers than the conventional all-through-hole structure.
-If under the same technical specifications, buried, blind, The printed board combined with the through holes will be greatly reduced in size or the number of layers will be significantly reduced.
-Therefore, in high-density surface-mounted printed boards, buried and blind-hole technologies are increasingly used, not only in surface-mounted printed boards in large computers, communication equipment, etc., but also in civil and industrial applications.
-The field has also been widely used, and even in some thin plates, such as various PCMCIA, Smard, IC card and other thin six-layer boards.
+If under the same technical specifications, buried, blind, The printed board combined with the through-holes will be greatly reduced in size, or the number of layers will be significantly reduced.
+Therefore, in high-density, surface-mounted printed boards, buried and blind-hole technologies are increasingly used, not only in surface-mounted printed boards in large computers, communication equipment, etc. but also in civil and industrial applications.
+The field has also been widely used, and even in some thin plates, such as various PCMCIA, Smart, IC card, and other thin six-layer boards.

 The printed circuit board with buried and blind hole structure is generally completed by the “sub-board” production method, which means that it can be completed after multiple presses, drilling, and hole plating, so precise positioning is very important.